FelixFourcolor/Confutatis/README.md

 Recording: https://youtu.be/C15ih5_7kHM

-Note: The structure shown in the YouTube video was made at commit [2ae04a4](https://github.com/FelixFourcolor/Confutatis/commit/2ae04a4eebd39e2dedc53611237a7ded4c77842e).
-A few improvements have been made since then.
-You can revert to this commit if you want an exact replica of what was shown in the video.
+Note: A few changes have been made since the release of the YouTube video.
+You can switch to the [YouTube branch](https://github.com/FelixFourcolor/Confutatis/tree/YouTube) for an exact replica what was shown in the video.
+Otherwise, stay on the main branch for the latest version.

 ## Arrangement
 Instrumentation: